 By Kim from Crawford, CO

 Use condiment bottles, the kind with the pointed lids, to decorate cakes and cookies.
 Simply fill them with icing and squeeze to decorate your cakes and cookies.
-Not only is it easier than squeezing icing out of sandwich bags, but you can reuse the bottles, which saves money and the environment.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.